The "Forbidding Signage" Defence

-SIP Parking operates many sites in Manchester and the North West.
+SIP Parking (SiP Parking Limited) operates many sites in Manchester and the North West, often under trading styles such as ANPReye, SIP Car Parks, Simple Intelligent Parking, and Stops Illegal Parking.
 A common error on their signs is using "Prohibitive" language.

 What is Prohibitive?